rtCamp/Frappe-Manager/docs/commands/migrate.md

 Without arguments, migrates only FM infrastructure.
 Specify a benchname to migrate that bench, or use --all-benches to migrate all benches.
 Use --auto-proceed to skip confirmation prompts.
 Control failure handling with --on-failure: prompt (ask), archive (save failed), or rollback (revert all).
+Use --rerun to test idempotency — re-applies all migration steps even when already up to date.

 **Usage**: